gerpy/rpm-install/README.md

 - #6 if I'm after smoothing things a bit more (PS1 typically)

 Whatever I choose :
-- Increase //Gamma input// up to 2.8 so as to bring more puch
+- Increase *Gamma input* up to 2.8 so as to bring more puch
-- Decrease Sharpness horizontal a lot
+- Decrease *Sharpness horizontal* a lot
+- Increase both *Mask strengths* and keep them equal
+- Increase both *Scanline strengths*
+- Reduce *Curvature* to 0
-- Increase significantly halation and a bit
+- Significantly increase *Halation* and *Diffusion* a bit less

+Values can be set per system to evoke higher or lower end CRT screens.